Discovery of Mold in Your Home

 Unfortunately, this scenario can happen to just about anyone, as mold can be found virtually anywhere: indoors, outdoors, in the air, on the ground, with green eggs and ham; you name it.
-Mold travels from place to place among microscopic facilitators known as spores, and due to their very small size, they can easily adapt and attach themselves within every nook and cranny in your home- especially those areas that see moisture.
-Believe it or not, mold can be carried in on your pets, your clothes and even in your lungs and then exhaled out later.
-It’s when the spores settle on a place with the perfect conditions (typically damp, dark areas of the home previously damaged by water) that they can begin repopulating in a concentrated form and that’s when the real issues arise.
+Mold travels from place to place among microscopic facilitators known as spores, and due to their very small size, they can quickly adapt and attach themselves within every nook and cranny in your home- especially those areas that see moisture.
+Believe it or not, mold can be carried in on your pets, your clothes, and even in your lungs and then exhaled out later.
+When the spores settle on a place with the perfect conditions (typically damp, dark areas of the home previously damaged by water), they can begin repopulating in a concentrated form and that’s when the real issues arise.
 Mold fungus can lead to permanent damage to the dwelling and even affect the health of the occupants within.
-Most of the time, the health effects are limited to symptoms that are in-line with allergies, but some mold types can cause bronchitis and even life-altering lung conditions such as COPD and cancer have occurred.
+Most of the time, the health effects are limited to symptoms that are in line with allergies, but some mold types can cause bronchitis and even life-altering lung conditions such as COPD and cancer have occurred.
 Mold infections can be particularly troublesome to those that already have respiratory disease present.

 Do you suspect you have a mold problem in your home?
-Call the mold experts at Disaster Response (www.disasteridaho.com).
-Disaster Response will send a qualified technician to your home to thoroughly inspect your home for mold and mold damage.
-If found, we’ll help you through the clean up process all the way to a happy, healthy home.
+Contact Us and we will send a qualified technician to your home to thoroughly inspect your home for mold and mold damage.
+If found, we’ll help you through the clean-up process all the way to a happy, healthy home.